rafiqhasan/covid-vaccine-alert-India/readme.md

 9. Double click covid_alert_whatsapp_exe.exe follow on-screen instructions for one time auto configuration

 ## Release History:
+Release 1.17 ( 14th May - 02:35 PM IST ):
+- Added option for State and District ID search

 Release 1.16 ( 14th May - 02:11 AM IST ):
 - Created a simple UI for the application